 These statistics apply to manufacturing companies' organization of their production processes globally.
 Special focus is on the part of the goods export that never crosses the Danish border.
 The statistics contain key elements from the core of statistics on foreign trade in goods, foreign trade in services and the Balance of Payments.
-The statistics are compiled annually.
+The statistics are produced as a result of the analysis Large increase in sales of goods abroad by Danish manufacturing industries, and are now compiled annually.